Saline Breast Implants: What You Need to Know

 One of the biggest benefits of saline implants is that they require a smaller incision, because Dr. Smart will not fill them until they are in place.
 Therefore, with saline implants, you will have reduced discomfort and minimal scarring.
 In addition, saline implants typically cost less than silicone.

 Saline implants also have a number of health benefits.
 Unlike silicone implants, they will not obscure mammogram readings, so your doctor can perform more accurate cancer screenings.
 They also pose a slightly lower risk for capsular contracture, which happens when your body rejects an implant.
 Finally, if a saline implant ruptures, you will know about it immediately.
 Your body will absorb the saltwater solution, and your breast will shrink back down close to its original size.
+Dr. Smart can then remove the implant and provide revision surgery to restore your appearance.
 In contrast, with silicone implants, you will need regular MRIs to look for ruptures.

 At the same time, saline implants also have some drawbacks.
 First, they are not quite as realistic as silicone implants.
 Some patients report that they can feel the implants when they touch their breasts.
 This can be especially problematic for smaller-framed women, who do not have as much natural tissue to act as a cushion.
 Smaller women also face a higher risk for rippling over the implant.
 In addition, because saline is heavier than silicone, these implants can sometimes shift, giving your breasts a bottom-heavy look.